So before we dive deep into strategies to monetize your site…

-Most bloggers don’t need to switch to dedicated hosting until they consistently have several thousand visitors per day.
+Most bloggers don’t need to switch to dedicated hosting until they consistently have over 400,000 pageviews per day.

-Now, there is an additional option on most hosting sites: Managed WordPress hosting.
+Now, there is also an additional option on most hosting sites: Managed WordPress hosting.

 If you sign up for managed WordPress hosting, your hosting company will take over the management of your WordPress install and updates.